crocme10/zero2prod/README.md

 This will take some time to build a part of the project (the common workspace) which does not depend on the database (otherwise, it would fail because the database is not there yet), and the xtask workspace.
 The database is configured with the files found in `./config/database`.
+It will launch a docker container with postgres, and run the migrations to setup the database.

 Now we should have a running database, we can compile the rest of the project. sqlx knows about the database through the environment variable `DATABASE_URL`,